marcomusso/puppet-cachet/README.md

 ##### sslcert

 String.
-The actual SSL cert to pass to Apache (probably you want to store that in hiera or in your module).
+The actual SSL cert to pass to Apache (probably you want to store that in hiera or in your calling module).

 ##### sslchain

 String.
-The optional SSL cert chain to pass to Apache (probably you want to store that in hiera or in your module).
+The optional SSL cert chain to pass to Apache (probably you want to store that in hiera or in your calling module).

-##### env_file
+##### mail_host

 String.
-Content of the env file (possibly coming from an erb from the calling manifest).
+Your email relay host.

+##### mail_address

+String.
+The email address from which Cachet will comminicate to subscribers. (default: null) If this is null no "Subscribe" button will appear in the main page.

 ## Limitations